Who Gets ALS?

 - Military veterans are approximately twice as likely to develop ALS.

 - There can be significant costs for medical care, equipment and home health caregiving later in the disease.
-It is important to be knowledgeable about your health plan coverage and other programs for which your may be eligible, including SSA, Medicare, Medical and Veteran Affairs benefits.
+It is important to be knowledgeable about your health plan coverage and other programs for which you may be eligible, including Social Security Disability, Medicare, Mediciad and Veteran Affairs benefits.

-- Riluzole, the first treatment to alter the course of ALS, was approved by the FDA in late 1995.
+Riluzole, the drug approved for ALS, was approved by the FDA in late 1995.
 This antiglutamate drug was shown scientifically to prolong the life of persons with ALS by at least a few months.
 More recent studies suggest Riluzole slows the progress of ALS, allowing the patient more time in the higher functioning states when their function is less affected by ALS.
 Click here for more information on the drug.
-Many private health plans cover the cost of Riluzole.
-Further information on Riluzole coverage through Medicare Prescription Drug Benefit can be found in the Advocacy pages of this website.